The family wishlist that ends the guessing

 Built by a guy who got the same coffee mug three years in a row

 I love my family.
 They love me.
 We just have completely different opinions about what makes a good gift.
 After the third "World's Okayest Dad" mug — different cousins, same mug, somehow — I built GiftSnitch.
-Now my family knows what I want, I know what they want, and nobody fakes a smile on December 25th.
+Now my family knows what I want, I know what they want, and nobody fakes a smile when the wrapping paper comes off.
 Everybody wins.
 Except the mug industry, which lost a customer.

 — Justin, founder of GiftSnitch